Please read below about our prices and policies.

 We stay home with our Havanese and they are rarely if ever left alone.
 Havanese are companion dogs and suffer from separation anxiety disorder.
 They would not need to be left longer than 2 to 3 hours at a time.
 Having another animal in the home helps but they are still addicted to people.
 For this reason I do not place my puppies in homes where this is not possible.

 There are huge differences in the Havanese breed.
-Click here for more information: Arizona Conundrum Revealed.
+Click here for more information: Havinfo.
 My Havanese were imported from Europe and they are of the Russian and Costa Rican type.
-Which are much smaller with thicker coats...than the United States type.
+Which are much smaller with thicker coats compared to the United States type.

 Male Havanese make wonderful pets!
 They are just as loving (sometimes more) as the girls.
 Do not discount them because they are boys. :o) You would need to neuter them before 6 months though to prevent them from "marking their territory".
 If you neuter them in time they will squat like the girls.